allanrehhoff/framework/docs/manual/Logging_timing_and_debug.md

 \Logger::$logFileAppend = false;
 ```

-> [!NOTE] Parallel code caveat
+> [!WARNING]
-> The class uses the static methods and internal flags (e.g. `$loggerReady`) to keep its state.
-This is done to make the class work straight away, without any previous configuration or the need to instantiate it.
+> The class uses static methods and internal flags (e.g. `$loggerReady`) to keep its state.
+> This is done to make the class work straight away, without any previous configuration or the need to instantiate it.
-> This however can create race conditions if you are executing parallel code.
+> This however can create race conditions if you are running processes in parallel.